Answered By: Customer Services Last Updated: May 11, 2017 Views: 249

 A shelfmark is a code made up of letters and numbers which reflects the subject of the book eg 371.30281/COT

-Items are shelved in the Library in shelfmark order and each book has a shelfmark label on the spine.
+We put books on the Library shelves in shelfmark order and each book has a shelfmark label on its spine.
 Several books can share the same shelfmark.

-- Information about print books on your reading list and in Library Search and the Library catalogue will include a shelfmark
+- Information about print books on your reading list, in Library Search and the Library catalogue will include a shelfmark

 - Note down the numbers eg 371.30281 and the letters eg COT

 - Signs in the Library tell you where we keep books with particular shelfmarks

 - Signs on the end of each row of shelves tell you the range of shelfmarks kept on that row

 - Numbers are decimal, a bit like money, so 370.01 is before 370.1